stegripe/rawon/README.md

 2. Go to **[Glitch](https://glitch.com)**, click **New Project** button, then choose **`Clone from Git Repo`**.
 3. Before doing that, We recommend you to make a Glitch account first (login) to prevent lost projects.
 4. Then, input **`https://github.com/zealcordNation/music-bot-example.git`** at the field.
 Click **`OK`**.
-5. Specify a prefix for your bot, and immediately input the token that you have obtained before, in the `.env`.
+5. Specify a prefix for your bot, and immediately input the token that you have obtained before, in the `.env_example` file, then rename them to `.env`.
 6. To get the YouTube API key, please open the **[tutorial video here](https://youtu.be/3jZ5vnv-LZc?t=7)**.
 7. Change the name of the project to whatever you want (optional).
 8. After that, go to the **Tools** > **Terminal** button, then restart your project by running the `refresh` command.